Knuckles Mountain Range

 Stretching over 155 square kilometres of striking landscape, the Knuckles Mountain Range is a conservation area right in the heart of Sri Lanka.
 Located just an hour south of Kandy, this UNESCO-protected area has a rich biodiversity and is formed of an impressive array of forests, extensive flora and fauna and majestic mountain scenery.

-Knuckles Nature Reserve provides an ideal setting for nature lovers and those with an adventurous spirit, as its 5 main peaks (namely Kirigalpottha, Gombaniya, Knuckles, Koboneelagala and Dotulugala) are home to a myriad of hiking and mountain biking trails, as well as cascading waterfalls and remote local villages waiting to be explored.
-The most popular treks here wind their way through the atmospheric terrain and end at either Dothalugala moutain, the Nitro Caves, Duwili Ella or ‘Mini World’s End’.
+Knuckles Nature Reserve provides an ideal setting for nature lovers and those with an adventurous spirit.
+Its 5 main peaks, namely Kirigalpottha, Gombaniya, Knuckles, Koboneelagala and Dotulugala, are home to a myriad of hiking and mountain biking trails, as well as cascading waterfalls and remote local villages waiting to be explored.
+The most popular treks here wind their way through the atmospheric terrain and end at either Dothalugala mountain, the Nitro Caves, Duwili Ella or ‘Mini World’s End’.

-Wildlife lovers will also appreciate the mountain range for its endemic species, from the marbled rock frog, ‘nannophrys mamorata’, to the leaf-nosed lizard, ‘ceretphora tennenti’, which can only be spotted in this area.
+Wildlife lovers will also appreciate the mountain range for its endemic species, from the marbled rock frog ‘nannophrys mamorata’, to the leaf-nosed lizard, ‘ceretphora tennenti’, which can only be spotted in this area.
 Birdlife is also exciting here, with a range of 128 species - 17 of which are endemic - flitting around high above here, including eagles, herons, kingfishers and wood peckers.
-A wide range of mammals also roam amongst the forests; our favourites to be found here have to be elephants, giant squirrels and leopards - while these sightings do not compare to the safari hotspots of Yala National Park and Udawalawe National Park, they are nonetheless exciting.
+A wide range of mammals roam amongst the forests and our favourites to be found here have to be elephants, giant squirrels and leopards.
+While these sightings do not compare to the safari hotspots of Yala National Park and Udawalawe National Park, they are nonetheless exciting and worthwhile.